-The fourth type is scope flexibility in which some low priority tasks can be omitted or postponed to a later project.
-This situation reduces the resource demand and can shorten the project duration by sacrificing quality or fulfilment level.
+E-mail addresses: kzst@gtk.uni-pannon.hu (Z.T.
+Kosztyán), gergely.novak@continental-corporation.com (G. Novák), quality or fulfillment level.
 The latter two flexibility types appear typically but not exclusively in agile projects (Kosztyán, 2015).
-Since these flexibilities affect the logical structure of a project, i.e., which tasks are performed and according to which logical dependency are they performed, hereinafter, dependency and scope flexibility are together called structural flexibility.
+Since these flexibilities affect the logical structure of a project, i.e., which tasks are performed and according to which logical dependencies are they performed, hereinafter, dependency and scope flexibility are together called structural flexibility.